How long have you been doing this?

 My grandfather Leo Delitz was a Viennese I suppose what you might call "elevated society" (!) portrait painter.
 When the Nazis came along with their message of peace and love, the family weren't quite convinced, and so left Austria to it and came to London.
 My father & his brother joined the British Army and in case they were captured & shot for treason (!), adapted their name to Deliss when they volunteered for the Glider Pilot Regiment.

 My Parisian mother, Michèle Deliss, was a gifted designer who had a fab boutique - Marianne Faithfull's favourite dress shop no less - in Chelsea in the sixties and early seventies.
-She would sketch designs in a very "fluid" style with a black (Tempo) felt-tip on sheet after sheet of typing paper, which is ostensibly similar to what I do now (but she made the heads smaller).
+She would sketch designs in a very loose style with a black (Tempo) felt-tip on sheet after sheet of typing paper, which is exactly what I do now - but I make the heads bigger!

 I'm on the frayed edge of a long string of wayward artistic eccentrics.
 My cousin Max Deliss is a highly regarded post-bohemian restorer of sometimes esoteric Renaissance masters, and my big sister Clémentine Deliss is an eminent academic art practice theorist, curator and publisher.